 There comes a time when the hour of darkness (Luke 22:53) manifests itself in our own lives if we are not careful.
-Even as Christians we can give ourselves over to it’s impetuous evil.
-Peter did it, so did King David, why would we think we’re any different then they or somehow exempt from giving ourselves over to such grave evil.
+Even as Christians we can give ourselves over to its impetuous evil.
+Peter did it, so did King David, why would we think we’re any different.

 Judas then betrays the Savior of the world with a kiss.
 I can’t help but think that Judas was never quite “with Jesus.”
 I think the evil of Judas’ heart quickly unravels and becomes revealed through the events during the last days of Jesus’ life.
 Therefore, it is true that someone can have the appearance of Godliness, but not actually know God.

 I wonder if anyone in the crowd thought, maybe this is wrong?
 Maybe we shouldn’t be doing this, but the mob mentality won out as they carry Jesus off to condemn him for a crime he never committed.